dvidelabs/flatcc/doc/binary-format.md

 possible to efficiently verify that buffers do not point out of bounds.

+## Unions

+A union is a contruction on top of the above primitives.
+It consists of a type and a value.

+In the schema a union type is a set of table types with each table name assigned a type enumaration starting from 1.
+0 is the type NONE meaning the union has not value assigned.
+The union type is represented as a ubyte enum type, or in the binary format as a value of type `union_type_t` which for standard FlatBuffers is an 8-bit unsigned code with 0 indicating the union stores not value and a non-zero value indicating the type of the stored union.

+A union is stored in a table as a normal sub-table reference with the only difference being that the offset does not always point to a table of the same type.
+The 8-bit union type is stored as a separate table field conventially named the same as the union value field except for a `_type` suffix.
+The value (storing the table offset) MUST have a field ID that is exactly one larger than the type field.
+If value field is present the type field MUST also be present.
+If the type is NONE the value field MUST be absent and the type field MAY be absent because a union type always defaults to the value NONE.

+Vectors of unions is a late addition to the FlatBuffers format.
+FlatCC does currently not suppport them but they will be added eventually.

+Vectors of unions have the same two fields as normal unions but they both store a vector and both vectors MUST have the same length or both be absent from the table.
+The type vector is a vector of 8-bit enums and the value vector is a vector of table offsets.
+Obviously each type vector element represents the type of the table in the corresponding value element.
+If an element is of type NONE the value offset must be stored as 0 which is a circular reference.
+This is the only offset that can have the value 0.

 ## Alignment

 All alignments are powers of two between 1 and 256.
 Large alignments are